Mendota Township High School

 Mendota Township High School is a secondary school located at 2300 W. Main Street, Mendota, Illinois.
 It currently educates, as of August 2010, 619 students.
-The school lies within School District No. 280, and MTHS is the only school that the district operates.
-The district superintendent is Jeff Prusator who has been serving in that position since 2004.
-Denise Aughenbaugh is the principal, with Joe Masini serving as vice-principal.
+The school lies within School District No. 280, and MHS is the only school that the district operates.
+The district superintendent is Denise Aughenbaugh and Joe Masini is the principal.

 History

 Before Mendota High School existed, there were two high schools in the city of Mendota, East Mendota High School and Blackstone High School.
 Both were founded in the 1870s.
 The two united in 1911 and held classes in Blackstone.
 East Mendota then became Lincoln School.
 In 1917, a new brick high school was constructed in the northern section of town to accommodate a growing student enrollment, and it went through several additions in later years.
 That building served the community until 2002, when a new high school was constructed on the northwest side of the city.
 The new building was constructed because a restroom on the second floor of the 1917 building collapsed onto the floor below it.
 The current high school is located along U.S. Route 52 near the corner of it and N. 44th Road.
+From 1929-2011, Mendota was a part of the North Central Illinois Conference (NCIC).
+In 2011, Mendota joined the Big Northern Conference (BNC) in all sports, except for football.
+From 2012-2021, Mendota was in the BNC for all sports.
+As of 2022, Mendota has been a part of the Three Rivers Conference.